jerryliang24/Drag-and-Drop-LLMs/README.md

 ## 📖 Abstract
-Modern Parameter-Efficient Fine-Tuning (PEFT) methods such as low-rank adap tation (LoRA) reduce the cost of customizing large language models (LLMs), yet still require a separate optimization run for every downstream dataset.
-We intro duce Drag-and-Drop LLMs (DnD), a prompt-conditioned parameter generator that eliminates per-task training by mapping a handful of unlabeled task prompts directly to LoRA weight updates.
+Modern Parameter-Efficient Fine-Tuning (PEFT) methods such as low-rank adaptation (LoRA) reduce the cost of customizing large language models (LLMs), yet still require a separate optimization run for every downstream dataset.
+We introduce Drag-and-Drop LLMs (DnD), a prompt-conditioned parameter generator that eliminates per-task training by mapping a handful of unlabeled task prompts directly to LoRA weight updates.
 A lightweight text encoder distills each prompt batch into condition embeddings, which are then transformed by a cascaded hyper